LiorKogan/V1/README.md

 {3} is a property of A, but, being an aggregated multivalued expression, must be defined right of the aggregator.

-_**Q371:** Any dragon that Balerion froze/fired at during the three **non-overlapping** 30-day timeframes during which it froze/fired at dragons the largest number of times_
+_**Q371:** Any dragon Balerion froze/fired at during the three **non-overlapping** 30-day timeframes during which it froze/fired at dragons the largest number of times_

 ![V1](Pictures/Q371.png)